A Review of Every Single Pastry at Lee’s Confectionery

 Not all were hits.
 For example, I struggle to remember anything about the Choc ($8).
 There’s supposed to be tamarind in this, but it was a rather disappointing monotony of richness.

 Above all, it sported a jarring salinity that spoilt the richness.
-Not that different from any other chocolate tart in the market besides the salt, sadly.
+For the shining reputation of Lee’s Confectionery, this wasn’t much different from any other chocolate tart in the market besides the salt, sadly.

 Likewise, the Ahpo ($8) was a good blend of flavours.
 Soft kisses of cinnamon permeated the caramelized green apple core, which saw the perfect foil in the gently earthy chai ice cream.

-In addition to the pastries, their coffee was pretty underwhelming.
+In addition to the pastries, Lee’s Confectionery’s coffee was pretty underwhelming.
 Sourced from one of my favourite local roasters, Tiong Hoe, but it was a rather generic nutty, roasted cuppa.

 But they are a patisserie after all, so it’s not a big deal.